webix-hub/docs/data/desktop/chart_integration.md

 ####Component Initialization

-Firstly, you should include Raphael JS file from the package into your document in addition to Webix files:
+Firstly, you should include Rapha&euml;l JS file from the package into your document in addition to Webix files:

 ~~~html
 <script type="text/javascript" src="./raphael.js"></script>